nunobrum/PyLTSpice/README.md

 * Alternative contact : nuno.brum@gmail.com

 ## History ##
+* Version 2.2\
+Making numpy as an requirement and eliminating all code that avoided the use of numpy\
+Using new packaging tool\
+Fixes on the LTSpice_RawWrite

 * Version 2.1\
 Adopting minimum python version 3.7\
 Starting to use unit tests to validate all modules and improving testbenches\